FatallyComplex/HFEST/README.md

 ## How-To
 Using XAMPP you can host locally these files and navigate with your own data points in an SQL server.

+In database.php, change the connection, username and password so that you can connect properly to where your server is hosted